Baptist World Alliance: Statistics

-According to a census published by the association in 2024, the BWA has 266 participating Baptist fellowships in 134 countries, with 178,000 churches and 51,000,000 baptized members.
+According to an Alliance census released in 2025, the BWA has 283 participating Baptist fellowships in 138 countries, with 178,000 churches and 53,000,000 baptized members.
 However, some churches and members may be counted more than once if they belong to more than one Baptist association, each being members of the BWA.

 Beliefs

 The communion has a Baptist confession of faith.

 Structure

 The BWA is divided into six regional or geographical fellowships: North American Baptist Fellowship, Caribbean Baptist Fellowship, Latin American Baptist Union, European Baptist Federation, Asia Pacific Baptist Federation, and All-Africa Baptist Fellowship.
 Each regional fellowship is served by an Executive Secretary.

 List of general secretaries

 In the initial stages of the Baptist World Alliance, the role of General Secretary was split into two geographical regions.
 In 1928, these positions were merged into a single general secretary role.